Fives-55555/fiv-date/README.md

 ## Getting help

-Ask me in a issue or email me. :)
+Ask me in a Electronic-Mail-Letter on Github. :)

 <br>